-- provided information or other form of cooperation to the MyCC which significantly assisted, or is likely to significantly assist, in the identification or investigation of any finding of the infringement against any other enterprises.
+- provided information or other form of cooperation to the MyCC that significantly assisted, or is likely to significantly assist, in the identification or investigation of any finding of the infringement against any other enterprises.

 What would be considered as ‘significant assistance’ will be determined by the MyCC on the specific circumstance of the case under consideration.

 The leniency regime permits different percentages of reductions to be made available to an enterprise.
 This would depend on whether the enterprise was the first person to bring the suspected infringement to the attention of the MyCC, as well as the stage in the investigation at which it admits its involvement in the infringement.
-Given the illicit nature of cartels, the leniency regime is designed to encourage cartelists to race to be the ‘first in’ to supply as much information as possible in order to expedite the MyCC’s investigation.
+Given the illicit nature of cartels, the leniency regime is designed to encourage cartelists to race to be the ‘first in’ to supply as much information as possible, to expedite the MyCC’s investigation.

 An infringing enterprise that is second in line may still benefit from the leniency regime.
-However, the percentage of reduction would largely depend on the stage in the investigation at which it admits its involvement in the infringement and the value of the incremental information or other cooperation it is able to provide.
-Such percentage of reduction is expected to commensurate with the additional information and assistance such enterprise is able to provide to the MyCC.
+However, the percentage of reduction would largely depend on the stage of the investigation at which it admits its involvement in the infringement and the value of the incremental information or other cooperation it is able to provide.
+Such percentage of reduction is expected to commensurate with the additional information and assistance the enterprise is able to provide to the MyCC.

 - the fact that the enterprise was the first enterprise to come forward to the MyCC about an infringement;

 - the stage in the investigation, if any;

 - the information or other form of cooperation to be provided; and

 - the information already in possession of the MyCC.